Osher Günsberg: Personal life

 Günsberg holds dual British and Australian citizenship.

 In 2008, he married Israeli actress and producer Noa Tishby.
 On 27 December 2011, he announced on Twitter that his marriage to Tishby was over.

 In September 2010, Günsberg exhibited a year of daily photographic self portraits (June 2009 – June 2010) at Mart Gallery in Surry Hills, Sydney, with part of the proceeds going to Lifeline.

 At the age of 38, he decided to change his name to 'Osher' – Hebrew for 'happiness' – in order to signal his changed outlook and attitude toward life.
 He claims that 'something about being Osher just feels right'.
 He is an avid cyclist.
-In October 2016, following criticism for attending Derby Day during the Melbourne Spring Racing Carnival, Günsberg stated "I say that I’m vegan because it's the quickest way to get the explanation across but the truth is I've never really called myself vegan".
+In October 2016, following criticism for attending Derby Day during the Melbourne Spring Racing Carnival, Günsberg stated "I say that I'm vegan because it's the quickest way to get the explanation across but the truth is I've never really called myself vegan".

 In December 2016, Günsberg married freelance makeup artist Audrey Griffen, becoming a stepfather to her daughter Georgia.
-The couple met while Osher was filming season two of The Bachelor Australia, where Griffen was working as a makeup artist.
-Their son, Wolfgang 'Wolfie' Günsberg, was born in August 2019.
+The couple met while Günsberg was filming season two of The Bachelor Australia, where Griffen was working as a makeup artist.

 Mental health advocacy

-In August 2017, he revealed he had been suffering from depression for many years, as well as social anxiety disorder and obsessive compulsive disorder.
+In August 2017, he revealed he had been living with depression for many years, as well as social anxiety disorder and obsessive compulsive disorder.

 His memoir, Back, After the Break, was published by HarperCollins in August 2018.
 He has been open about his battles with psychosis, alcoholism, and suicidal ideation.